Same-Sex Marriage Legalization in the U.S.

 Edwards & Rockmore, P.C., we have long been working with LGBT clients to ensure that their interests

-to serve this community who can finally enjoy all the benefits marriage
+excited to continue to serve this community who can finally enjoy all

 Retain a Garden City family attorney ready to make your best interests